-You put me off with limber vows; but I, Though you would seek to unsphere the stars with oaths, Should yet say 'Sir, no going.'
-Verily, You shall not go; a lady's verily is As potent as a lord's.
+You put me off with limber vows; but I,

+Though you would seek t' unsphere the stars with oaths,

+Should yet say "Sir, no going."
+Verily,

+You shall not go.
+A lady's verily is

+As potent as a lord's.
 Will go yet?

-Force me to keep you as a prisoner, Not like a guest: so you shall pay your fees When you depart, and save your thanks.
+Force me to keep you as a prisoner,

+Not like a guest: so you shall pay your fees

+When you depart, and save your thanks.
 How say you?

-My prisoner or my guest? by your dread verily, One of them you shall be.
+My prisoner or my guest?
+By your dread "verily,"